 Description

 The self-administration chamber is used to assess reward-seeking and addiction behaviors.
-Our chamber offers everything needed for operant lead self-administration assessments associated with food restriction and intravenous drug administration.
+Our chamber offers everything needed for operant-lead self-administration assessments associated with food restriction and intravenous compound administration.
 Data analysis which can be performed with the self-administration chamber include:

 Maze Engineers offers the self-administration chamber for mice or rats with dimensions of 18cm (l) x 18cm (w) x 20cm (h) for mice and 26cm (l) x 26cm (w) x 25cm (h) for rats respectively.